William Ronald: Career

-Besides painting, he became known as a CBC (Canadian Broadcasting Corporation) journalist, hosting such shows as The Umbrella beginning in 1966 and As It Happens (1969-1972), a columnist for the Toronto Telegram, and host of a Citytv variety show.
-He continued to paint through the 1970s, '80s and '90s, moving to Montreal, Quebec, and then to Barrie, Ontario where he maintained a studio.
-He gained some notoriety for his portrait series of Canadian Prime Ministers, a pioneering highly abstracted portrayal of heads of government opened by Prime Minister Pierre Trudeau in Toronto in 1984 at the Art Gallery of Ontario.
+Besides painting, he became known as a Canadian Broadcasting Corporation (CBC) journalist, hosting such shows as The Umbrella ending in 1966 and As It Happens (1969–1972), a columnist for the Toronto Telegram, and host of a Citytv variety show.
+He continued to paint through the 1970s, 1980s and 1990s, moving to Montreal, Quebec, and then to Barrie, Ontario where he maintained a studio.
+He gained some notoriety for his portrait series of Canadian prime ministers, a pioneering highly abstracted portrayal of heads of government opened by Prime Minister Pierre Trudeau in Toronto in 1984 at the Art Gallery of Ontario.
 The exhibition toured Canada, despite warnings not to exhibit the less than flattering portrait of then Prime Minister Brian Mulroney.
-They are currently part of the permanent collection of the Kitchener-Waterloo Art Gallery in Kitchener, Ontario.
+Today, they are part of the permanent collection of the Kitchener-Waterloo Art Gallery in Kitchener, Ontario.

 Never a stranger to criticism or polemics, Ronald loved to paint in public, frequently hiring strippers and showgirls to dance around him as he painted.
 He continued to paint until his death in 1998 and in fact suffered a heart attack while painting Untitled.
-He succumbed a few days later.
+He died a few days later on February 9, 1998.